bbc/simorgh/README.md

 #### Running e2e in the UK against LIVE
 **This affects UK developers only**

 Cypress .visit() function is locked to visiting a single domain per test.
 This becomes problematic when you launch the e2e tests from within the UK, due to redirects from `.com` to `.co.uk`.
 By default cypress tests will run as if they were ran outside of the uk.
-In order to run these tests from the uk you have to pass in the `UK` Cypress environment variable to the tests.
-This will replace the URL endings to `.co.uk`, which will allow you to run these tests successfuly.
+In order to run these tests from the UK you have to pass in the `UK` Cypress environment variable to the tests.
+This will replace the URL endings to `.co.uk`, which will allow you to run these tests successfully.

 Here is an example command: